Applications open for 2023 entry Apply online now

-MSc Artificial Intelligence & Data Science
+MSc Artificial Intelligence & Data Analytics

-The MSc Artificial Intelligence & Data Science programme is designed to support the career development of AI and data science professionals by providing graduates with the in-depth knowledge, skills and experience that are required by businesses and organisations in the technology sector.
+The MSc Artificial Intelligence & Data Analytics programme is designed to support the career development of AI and data science professionals by providing graduates with the in-depth knowledge, skills and experience that are required by businesses and organisations in the technology sector.

 Award:

-MSc Artificial Intelligence & Data Science (Subject to Approval)
+MSc Artificial Intelligence & Data Analytics

 Location: